It’s clear that brands have fully embraced the power of visual content, and today, the infographic seems to be at the top of its game.

 What’s really fascinating is how the industry has responded and evolved to support visual content, specifically infographics.

-Over the last 2 years we’ve seen more and more creative and communications agencies adding info and visual graphic production to their portfolios, we’ve seen a host of new startups and technology players emerge who offer self-serve design and production, and we’ve even seen creative marketplaces rush to add infographic templates and design packs to their catalogue.
+Over the last 2 years we’ve seen more and more creative and communications agencies adding info and visual graphics production to their portfolios, we’ve seen a host of new startups and technology players emerge who offer self-serve design and production, and we’ve even seen creative marketplaces rush to add infographic templates and design packs to their catalogue.

 All of this has made infographic design and production more accessible.